igor-marinescu/RPico_CDC_UART/README.md

 !["RPico-CDC-UART_Cover"](docs/cover.png "RPico CDC UART Cover")

-An implementation of a USB-UART bridge for Raspberry Pi Pico (RPico).
-The Pico device (which is powered by USB and recognized by the operating system as a CDC device) forwards all received USB data to its UART and data received from the UART back to USB, acting as a USB-UART bridge.
+An implementation of a USB–UART bridge for the Raspberry Pi Pico (RPico).
+The Pico device (powered via USB and recognized by the operating system as a CDC device) forwards all received USB data to its UART and all data received from the UART back to USB, acting as a USB–UART bridge.

-Main features:
+## Main Features

-- PIO-UART - a fully configurable UART implemented using RP2040 PIO; supports a wide range of standard and non-standard baud-rates (from 238 bits/sec up to 3,1 Mbits/sec); supports a wide range of standard and non-standard frame formats (from 3 to 16 bits/frame); interrupt-based (non-blocking mode) - maintaining the responsiveness of the main core.
+- **PIO-UART** – a fully configurable UART implemented using RP2040 PIO.
+  Supports a wide range of standard and non-standard baud rates (from 238 bit/s up to 3.1 Mbit/s) and frame formats (3–16 bits/frame).
+  Interrupt-based (non-blocking mode), maintaining the responsiveness of the main core.

-- Peripheral-UART - a fully configurable UART implemented using RP2040 UART peripheral; supports only standard baud-rates; supports only standard frame formats (from 5 to 8 bits/frame); interrupt-based (non-blocking mode) - maintaining the responsiveness of the main core.
+- **Peripheral-UART** – a fully configurable UART implemented using the RP2040 UART peripheral.
+  Supports only standard baud rates and frame formats (5–8 bits/frame).
+  Interrupt-based (non-blocking mode), maintaining the responsiveness of the main core.

-- USB CDC uses the TinyUSB library running on a separate core, leaving the main core for UART-USB bridge processing.
+- **USB CDC** uses the TinyUSB library running on a separate core, leaving the main core free for UART–USB bridge processing.

-- A separate UART module (also fully configurable and interrupt-based, implemented using RP2040 UART peripheral) operating in ASCII mode and used as a logging and/or command line interface (profiling, debugging, etc.)
+- **Logging UART** – a separate, fully configurable, interrupt-based UART module implemented using the RP2040 UART peripheral.
+  Operates in ASCII mode and can be used as a logging and/or command-line interface (profiling, debugging, etc.).

-- Full Software control over data transfer.
+- **Full software control** over data transfer.

-- A set of GPIO which can be used for different purposes:  trigger when some conditions are satisfied (ex: a special frame is received) or send some telegrams when an input level is detected.
+- **Configurable GPIOs** – a set of GPIO pins can be used for custom purposes, such as triggering on specific received frames or sending messages when an input level is detected.

 ## Terms

-**Asynchronous Serial Communication** is a form of serial communication in which the communicating endpoints' interfaces are not continuously synchronized by a common clock signal.
-Instead of a common synchronization signal, the data stream contains synchronization information in form of start and stop signals, before and after each unit of transmission, respectively.
-The start signal prepares the receiver for arrival of data and the stop signal resets its state to enable triggering of a new sequence.
+- **Asynchronous Serial Communication**
+A form of serial communication in which communicating endpoints are not continuously synchronized by a common clock signal.

-**UART** (Universal Asynchronous Receiver-Transmitter) is a peripheral device for asynchronous serial communication in which the data format and transmission speeds are configurable.
-It sends data one by one, from the least significant to the most significant, framed by start and stop bits so that precise timing is handled by the communication channel.
-The electric signaling levels are handled by a driver circuit external to the UART.
-Common signal levels are RS-232, RS-485, and raw TTL.

-**USB CDC** (USB Communications Device Class) is a composite Universal Serial Bus device class.
-This class can be used for industrial equipment such as CNC machinery to allow upgrading from older RS-232 serial controllers and robotics, since they can keep software compatibility.
-The device attaches to an RS-232 communications line and the operating system on the USB side makes the USB device appear as a traditional RS-232 port.
+Instead, the data stream includes start and stop bits for synchronization.

+- **UART (Universal Asynchronous Receiver–Transmitter)**
+A peripheral device for asynchronous serial communication.
+It transmits data bit by bit (least significant first), framed by start and stop bits.
+Electrical signaling levels (RS-232, RS-485, or TTL) are managed by external driver circuits.

+- **USB CDC (USB Communications Device Class)**
+A USB class used for emulating serial communication ports.
+It allows modern systems to communicate with legacy equipment such as RS-232-based devices while maintaining software compatibility.

-USB CDC **ACM** (Abstract Control Model) is a vendor-independent publicly documented protocol that can be used for emulating serial ports over USB.
+- **USB CDC ACM (Abstract Control Model)**
+A vendor-independent protocol that enables emulation of serial ports over USB.

-**RPico** an abbreviation for "Raspberry Pi Pico".
+- **RPico** – abbreviation for *Raspberry Pi Pico*.

-**RP2040** is a 32-bit dual-core ARM Cortex-M0+ microcontroller used in Raspberry Pi Pico board.
+- **RP2040** – a 32-bit dual-core ARM Cortex-M0+ microcontroller used in the Raspberry Pi Pico board.

-**PIO** (Programmable I/O) is a piece of hardware developed for RP2040.
-It allows to create new types of (or additional) hardware interfaces on RP2040-based device.
-The PIO subsystem on RP2040 allows to write small, simple programs for what are called PIO state machines, of which RP2040 has eight split across two PIO instances.
-A state machine is responsible for setting and reading one or more GPIOs, buffering data to or from the processor (or RP2040’s ultra-fast DMA subsystem), and notifying the processor, via IRQ or polling, when data or attention is needed.
+- **PIO (Programmable I/O)** – a subsystem on the RP2040 enabling custom hardware interfaces via programmable state machines.

-**PIO-UART** is the UART interface implemented on RP2040 using PIO.
+- **PIO-UART** – a UART interface implemented on RP2040 using the PIO subsystem.

 ## Configuration

-The USB-UART bridge can be configured by editing the CMakeLists file (`src\CMakeLists.txt`).
+The USB–UART bridge can be configured by editing the `src/CMakeLists.txt` file.

-The following options are possible:

-__USE_PIO_UART__
+### USE_PIO_UART

-The UART interface in the USB-UART bridge can work in one of two modes:
+The UART interface can operate in one of two modes:

-- PIO-UART - UART is implemented in PIO.
-A wide range of non-standard baud-rates and frame-formats are supported.
-The UART settings are hardcoded in Firmware and cannot be changed on run-time.
+- **PIO-UART** – implemented in PIO; supports a wide range of non-standard baud rates and frame formats.
+  UART settings are hardcoded in the firmware and cannot be changed at runtime.
-- Peripheral-UART - the RP2040 UART peripheral is used.
-Only the standard baud-rates and frame-formats are supported.
-The UART settings can be changed on run-time (when connecting to USB).
+- **Peripheral-UART** – uses the RP2040 UART peripheral; supports only standard baud rates and frame formats.
+  UART settings can be changed at runtime (when connected via USB).

-When `USE_PIO_UART` is defined, the UART works in PIO-UART mode, when `USE_PIO_UART` is not defined, the UART works in Peripheral-UART mode.
+When `USE_PIO_UART` is defined, the UART operates in PIO-UART mode.

 ```
 add_compile_definitions(USE_PIO_UART)
 ```

-__PIO-UART Settings__

-When UART works in PIO-UART mode (`USE_PIO_UART` is defined), the settings of the PIO-UART are set using the following:
+When it is not defined, Peripheral-UART mode is used.

+### PIO-UART Settings

+When `USE_PIO_UART` is defined, configure the following parameters:

 ```
 set(use_uart_baudrate 9600)